kiran03-jagadeesh/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Algorithm:
 ### Step1 : Import the numpy module to use the built-in function for calculation
 ### Step 2: Enter the elements of the matrix
-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3: Using the https://raw.githubusercontent.com/kiran03-jagadeesh/EIGENVALUES-AND-EIGENVECTORS/main/Triuris/AN_EIGENVALUE_EIGENVECTORS_1.3.zip(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
 ### Step 4: Print the eigenvalues and eigenvectors

 ## Program: